jixiaojie/CarND-Controls-PID/README.md

 #### 5.The vehicle must successfully drive a lap around the track.
-My car is in the simulator, it is swaying sometimes, but it does not fall out of the road.
+My car in the simulator, it is swing, but it does not fall out of the road.
 Here's a link to my [video](./Docs/video.mp4) result